 Habitat Regulations Assessment

 The aim of the Habitat Regulations Assessment (HRA) is to identify any aspects of the emerging Local Plan that would have the potential to cause a likely significant effect on Natura 2000 or European sites (Special Areas of Conservation (SACs), Special Protection Areas (SPAs) and Ramsar sites), (either in isolation or in combination with other plans and projects), and to begin to identify appropriate mitigation strategies where such effects were identified.
-View further information on Habitat Regulations Assessment (HRA) page.
+View further information on the Habitat Regulations Assessment (HRA) page.

 Surface Water Management Plan